OLIVIA MADAY

 BIO

 Maday has been supported by a variety of grants, including the Cambridge Art Association's Becker Emergency Grant, the Montague International Travel Grant, and the Hamburg Exchange Fellowship, which provided her with a five month residency in Hamburg, Germany.
 Her work has been featured in group exhibitions internationally, including at the Hochschule für bildende Künste in Hamburg, Germany, and the Czong Institute for Contemporary Art in Gimpo, South Korea.
-In 2023, she held her first solo exhibition, Fleisch, at Mission Hill Gallery in Boston, Massachusetts, and is scheduled to exhibit at Living Arts of Tulsa in Summer 2025.
-Maday served as the Post-Graduate Teaching Fellow in Curatorial Practice and Media Arts at the School of the Museum of Fine Arts and currently teaches in the Digital Media Department at the University of Massachusetts Lowell.
+In 2025, she exhibited her solo exhibition Without the Divine at Living Arts of Tulsa in Oklahoma.
+Maday previously served as the Post-Graduate Teaching Fellow in Curatorial Practice and Media Arts at the School of the Museum of Fine Arts and currently teaches in the Digital Media Department at the University of Massachusetts Lowell.